-Pianists Stephanie Ho and Saar Ahuvia collaborate as DUO Stephanie and Saar in performances noted for their versatility, elegance and intellectual curiosity.
+Pianists Stephanie Kai-Win Ho and Saar Ahuvia collaborate as DUO Stephanie and Saar in performances noted for their artistic versatility, pianistic elegance and intellectual curiosity.

-Performance highlights in recent seasons include a special collaboration with the New World Symphony Percussion Consort in Miami of a brand new arrangement of Stravinsky’s Petrouchka by Michael Linville and a recital in Washington DC’s prestigious Dumbarton Oaks concert series.
-They duo has been featured twice at the Portland Piano International Festival, where the Oregon Arts Watch claimed “their phenomenal two-piano version of Igor Stravinsky’s ballet Petrouchka…a prodigious feat of memory and near orchestral colors”.
-Other notable performances include the Dranoff Two Piano Foundation’s outreach event Piano Slam at Miami’s Adrienne Arsht Center for the Performing Arts, Chicago’s Dame Myra Hess Memorial Concert Series and Baltimore’s Yale Gordon Center for the Performing Arts.
-The duo takes special pride in a recital they performed at the residence of the United States Ambassador in Berlin, Germany.
+Other recent notable performances include a special collaboration with the New World Symphony Percussion Consort in Miami of a new arrangement of Stravinsky’s Petrouchka by Michael Linville.
+The duo has been featured three times at the Portland Piano International Festival, where Oregon Arts Watch praised “their phenomenal two-piano version of Igor Stravinsky’s ballet Petrouchka…a prodigious feat of memory and near orchestral colors.”
+The duo takes special pride in a performance at the residence of the United States Ambassador in Berlin, Germany.

 Stephanie and Saar, who are married to each other, reside in New York City.